 The current school enrolment is 206 students which includes 117 males and 89 females.
 Most students are drawn from the local neighbourhood and many ride bikes or walk to school.
 Some students do catch local town bus networks to get to school and we have a small proportion of children that catch country buses.

-The school has 10 classes; consisting of two grade F/1 composites, two grade 1/2 composites, three grade 3/4 composites, a grade 4/5 composite and two grade 5/6 composite classes.
+The school has 10 classes; consisting of two grade F/1 composites, one grade 1/2 composite, one grade 2/3 composite, two grade 3/4 composites, and four grade 5/6 composite classes.
 The school endeavours to keep a 21:1 staff to pupil ratio in the junior classrooms, to provide students with a high level of individual teacher support.

 The current workforce includes the principal, leading teacher, school improvement leader, 15 teachers and 8 school support staff.
 Bundarra employs a fulltime Well Being / student support co-ordinator who works closely with students and families.
 Bundarra also has a PSD manager who works with our ES team to successfully support students with special needs through programs, transition and student support meetings.